rgbkrk/rgbkrk.github.io/_posts/2013-09-09-account-graveyards.markdown

 This makes me wonder.

-Am I the identity or is the handle?
-Only one lives on past me.
+Am I the identity or is it the handle?
+The latter lives well past me.